Oil holds above $112 on upbeat China PMI data

 Fritsch said the drop in flows had thrown this into doubt.
 "We have to see how long this reduction in pipeline capacity will be maintained - whether it will go on for a few days or whether it will take longer."

-U.S. crude could come under renewed pressure if data from the U.S. Energy Information Administration, released later on Thursday, show a bigger-than-expected rise in crude stockpiles.
+WTI could come under renewed pressure if data from the U.S. Energy Information Administration, released later on Thursday, show a bigger than expected rise in crude stockpiles.

 "Crude supply across the United States will be maintaining a substantial surplus, one that could be poised for further expansion as more U.S. refineries begin curtailing operations for maintenance in the coming weeks," said analysts at Jefferies Bache.